Local weak convergence for sparse networks of interacting processes: Empirical field convergence on some non-random graphs

-We first state a general principle, which states that if the average distances in a sequence of graphs $G_n$ converges to zero, then the empirical fields of marked random graphs exhibiting correlation decay will concentrate around their means.
+We first present a general principle, which states that if the average distances in a sequence of graphs $G_n$ converges to zero, then the random \emph{empirical fields} of marked random graphs exhibiting correlation decay will concentrate around their means.
 Recall in the following that $d_G$ denotes the graph distance on a graph $G$.